Return to Index

 Treatment for GERD involves the following:Lifestyle changesMedicationsSurgery

 Gastroesophageal reflux disease (GERD).
-The Merck Manual Professional Edition.
+Merck Manual Professional Version.
 Available at: http://www.merckmanuals.com/professional/gastrointestinal%5Fdisorders/esophageal%5Fand%5Fswallowing%5Fdisorders/gastroesophageal%5Freflux%5Fdisease%5Fgerd.html.
 Updated May 2014.
 Accessed February 27, 2015.

 Treatment for gastroesophageal reflux (GER) and gastroesophageal reflux disease (GERD).
 National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at: http://www.niddk.nih.gov/health-information/health-topics/digestive-diseases/ger-and-gerd-in-adults/Pages/treatment.aspx.
 Accessed February 27, 2015.